coreservice-io/redis_spr/README.md

 		log.Fatalln(err)
 	}

-	sprJobMgr.GetLogger().SetLevel(ULog.DebugLevel)
-	//USpr use package github.com/universe-30/ULog as default logger
-	//You can log to other target by using function SetOutPut(w io.Writer)
-	//or use function SetLogger(logger ULog.Logger) to use your own logger which implemented the ULog.Logger interface

-	err = sprJobMgr.AddSprJob("testJob1")
+	//or use function SetLogger(logger ULog.Logger) to use your own logger which implemented the ULog.Logger interface err = sprJobMgr.AddSprJob("testJob1")
 	if err != nil {
 		log.Println(err)